gmc-code/PC-Python/docs/python/match_case.rst

 Matching sets
 --------------------------------

-| THe code below matches the length of the set.
+| The code below matches the length of the set.

 .. code-block:: python